 Are you looking for a profession that combines technology with patient care?

 Do you need a career that you can start in less than two years?

 Do you want an education that provides options for your future?

-START HERE: Attend a free online information session to gain information about Medical Radiography.
+START HERE: Attend a free online information session to gain information about Medical Radiography and the other options for growing your career.

 Application Window: October 1, 2020, to April 1, 2021.
 Early bird deadline: February 15, 2021.

 About the Radiography Profession

 The Radiographer’s job is to position the patient, determine exposure factors, manipulate medical imaging equipment, evaluate radiographic image quality, provide patient comfort, and oversee patient and medical team radiation protection.
 Radiographers participate in fast-paced work challenges in a variety of health care settings.
 Radiographers must provide a positive patient experience, possess the ability to be accurate and calm under pressure, and critically think through challenges.
 Radiographers perform exams for diagnosis, including fluoroscopy procedures such as VCUGs, swallow studies, small bowel follow-throughs, and barium enemas.
 The career outlook is positive.
 Medical Radiography opens the door to advancement in CT, MRI, CVI, Cardiac Electrophysiology, Radiation Therapy, Nuclear Medicine, Radiology Administration, Radiology Education, and Radiologist Assistant.

 How to Begin

 Step 1: Review the website, brochure, and FAQ in detail.
 Contact Dr. Brenda Boyd at 909-583-3033 for help in answering individual questions:

 - Medical Radiography Program Brochure